sethadams2024/networking-lab-journal/day_to_day.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 Day 13 4.23

 I started the lab section of CourseCareers.
-I got to install and work on virtual machines (through remote desktop) inside of Azure!
+I installed and worked on virtual machines (through remote desktop) inside Azure!

-I also installed wireshare to see all the types of traffic involved.
+I also installed Wireshark to see all the types of traffic involved.
 ![image](https://github.com/user-attachments/assets/92dbce8f-597e-41b2-a5c3-5b7cc9690a47)

 ![image](https://github.com/user-attachments/assets/627e1270-48a1-4e7e-b352-5cd88bcbe2f0)